On the index of minimal 2-tori in the 4-sphere: Minimal tori in

-\begin{remark} \ \begin{enumerate}\item The Bryant-Itoh-Montiel-Ros torus in $S^5\subset S^n$ \cite{Bryant3, Itoh, Montiel, KW1} has vanishing Hopf differential and index $n+3$.
-Besides the Clifford torus, it is the only minimal torus immersed in $S^n$ by the first eigenfunctions of the Laplacian \cite{ElSoufi2}.
-We conjecture that it is the only minimal torus in $S^n$ with vanishing Hopf differential and index $n+3$. \item Minimal tori in $S^4$ with $\mathcal{H}=0$ have area --- and hence Willmore energy --- greater than $8\pi$, so they are {\em not} candidates for the Willmore minimizer among tori in $S^4$. \item From \cite{Ejiri1983} it is easily seen that $Ind(f)>n+3$ for a non-totally-umbilic minimal $2$-sphere $f$ in $S^n$. \end{enumerate} \end{remark}
+\begin{remark} \ \begin{enumerate}\item The equilateral minimal torus in $S^5\subset S^n$ studied by Bryant, Itoh, Montiel and Ros \cite{Bryant3, Itoh, Montiel, KW1}, has vanishing Hopf differential and index $n+3$ \cite{KW1}.
+For $n\ge5$, it is the only minimal torus besides the Clifford torus immersed in $S^n$ by first eigenfunctions of the Laplacian \cite{ElSoufi2}.
+It is natural to conjecture that it is the only minimal torus --- and perhaps the only orientable minimal surface of genus $g\ge1$ --- in $S^n$ with vanishing Hopf differential and index $n+3$. \item From \cite{Ejiri1983} it is easily seen that $\Ind(f)>n+3$ for a {non-totally umbilic} minimal $2$-sphere $f$ in $S^n$, which necessarily \cite{Calabi} has $\mathcal{H}=0$. \item By \cite{Barbosa,Bryant,Calabi}, minimal tori in $S^4$ with $\mathcal{H}=0$ have area --- and hence Willmore energy --- greater than $8\pi$, so are {\em not} candidates for the Willmore minimizer among tori in $S^4$.
+We point out \cite{ElSoufi1, Li-y, Marques, Marques2, Ros} for further discussion of the Willmore conjecture, and we refer to \cite{Mon} for more details on Willmore 2-spheres in $S^4$ with vanishing $\mathcal{H}$. \end{enumerate} \end{remark}